alexk9081/alexk9081/README.md

 ### Hello there! 👋
 I'm Alex, and I am a Computer Science major at the University of North Florida.
-Currently, I am the most proficient in Java but I have experience working on projects using  Python, C, and JavaScript.
+Currently, I am the most proficient in **Java** but I have experience working on projects using  **Python, C, and JavaScript**.

-My school and personal projects are posted here.
-My current focus is working on backend projects especially those involving databases and scaling.
+My school and personal projects are posted here, and my current focus is working on backend projects especially those involving databases and scaling.

 <!--
 **alexk9081/alexk9081** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.